 In diabetic retinopathy, stem cell therapy helps to restore the damaged eye retina, while new blood vessels developing as a result of it improve blood supply to the eyes, which helps to improve and save eyesight.

-Powerful immune boosting makes body less susceptible to all kinds of infections, which helps to stop soft tissue deterioration in case of diabetic angiopathy.
+Powerful immune boosting makes the body less susceptible to all kinds of infections, which helps to stop soft tissue deterioration in the case of diabetic angiopathy.

 Fetal progenitor stem cells are also effective in diabetes-associated encephalopathy, kidney disease, and other complications.

 Infinity Clinic offers unique organ-specific fetal progenitor stem cell therapy targeting the cause of the disease, not just the symptoms.

 The main advantage of our method is the absence of any risks or side effects.

 Current studies and our experience indicate cumulative effect from multiple stem cell therapies, therefore treatment should be repeated.
 In general, top-up timing depends on the severity of the case.
 We offer long-term follow-up and will recommend the best time to repeat the course.